mr3y-the-programmer/Podcaster/README.md

 </div>

-A podcast listening app that showcases using Jetpack Media 3 in a real, offline-first app. the app is still a work-in-progress and there are some features that are not yet implemented.
+A podcast listening app that showcases using Jetpack Media 3 in a real, offline-first app.

 ## Screenshots
 <p align="center">